Full Guide on How to Grow Poppy Flowers

 Read more

-Harvest poppies at the cracked bud stage when the bud is just starting to split open, revealing a sliver of color through the fuzzy green sepals.
-This ensures the flower will continue to open after being cut, providing a vase life of five to seven days.
+You should harvest poppies at the cracked bud stage when the bud is just starting to split open to ensure the flower to continue to open after being cut up to 7 days.

 Read more